rri/dinky/src/docs/UserGuide.md

 # Color Themes

 This application allows for two color themes, *light* and *dark*, automatically switching between these themes based on the user's operating system settings.
-This behavior is not customizable by the user at this time.
+If you want, you can customize this behavior to permanently set the theme to *light* or *dark* in your [theme preferences](/profile/#theme-preferences).

 # Getting in Touch